Edge channels in a graphene Fabry-Perot interferometer

 \section{Results}

-The system that is studied is a graphene interferometer that is made from a graphene nanoribbon in an armchair or zigzag configuration.\cite{Cas09} These configurations are preserved for the semi-infinite leads that serve as electron reservoirs to which the central part (cavity) is connected, see the inset in Fig. 1(a).
-Because of these complementary crystallographic orientations, the system is referred to as either a zigzag and an armchair interferometer.
-Two interferometer constrictions are identical and created by trimming carbon atoms away from graphene lattice or by applying electrostatic potential.
-For simplicity, the results that follow are presented for rectangular shaped constrictions; a smooth constriction will be commented on.
-It is assumed that there are no defects in the bulk or at the edges.
-The temperature is 0 K.
+The system studied is a graphene interferometer that is made from a nanoribbon in an armchair or zigzag configuration by trimming (etching) carbon atoms away or by applying electrostatic potential, see the inset in Fig. \ref{fig:1}.
+Two (identical) constrictions define the central region similarly to an open quantum dot.
+For simplicity, the results are presented for rectangular shaped constrictions; a smooth constriction will be commented on.
+Adopting zigzag and armchair terminology from underlying nanoribbon structure, the interferometer is below referred to as either a zigzag or armchair.
+The operation regime is chosen to support three channels for electron propagation within which electron can interfere.
+For 50 nm wide ribbon, which serves as an electron reservoir for the channels, this is achieved at $\epsilon_F=0.2$ $t$ and $B=155..180$ T.\cite{largeB} Appendix \ref{app:A} elaborates on the propagating states in the chosen regime.
+The temperature is $T=0$ K unless otherwise stated.